Darian Stewart: 2015

 On March 13, 2015, the Denver Broncos signed Stewart to a two-year, $4.25 million contract that includes $2.25 million guaranteed and a signing bonus of $1.5 million.
 Head coach Gary Kubiak was also with the Baltimore Ravens the previous season as their offensive coordinator.

 Throughout training camp, Stewart competed against David Bruton for the job as the starting free safety after it was left vacant by the departure of Rahim Moore.
 Defensive coordinator Wade Phillips named Stewart the starting free safety with T. J. Ward at strong safety.

 He started the Denver Broncos' season-opener against his former team, the Baltimore Ravens, and recorded four combined tackles, a pass deflection, and intercepted a pass by Joe Flacco to seal their 19–13 victory.
 On September 27, 2015, Stewart recorded a season-high eight combined tackles during a 24–12 victory at the Detroit Lions.
-He finished his first season with the Broncos with 63 combined tackles (48 solo), ten pass deflections, two fumble recoveries, and a forced fumble in 15 games and 13 starts.
+He finished his first season with the Broncos with 63 combined tackles (48 solo), ten pass deflections, one interception, two fumble recoveries, and a forced fumble in 15 games and 13 starts.
 Pro Football Focus gave Stewart a 77.1 coverage grade, 80.4 grade for run defense, and an overall grade of 81.8 in 2015.
 His overall grade ranked 16th among all qualifying safeties.